MicrosoftDocs/dynamics-365-project-operations/articles/project-management/copy-project.md

 - Overall Project Status
 - Comments
 - Estimates
-- Estimated Start Date - This field is refactored to current date on the target project
+- Estimated Start Date: This is the date that the project is created from the copy.
-- Estimated Finish Date - This field is refactored based on the refactored start date of the target project
+- Estimated Finish Date: This date is adjusted based on the start date of the new project that was made from the copy.
 - Effort (Hours)
 - Estimated Labor Cost
 - Estimated Expense Cost
 - Estimated Material Cost

+> [!NOTE]
-Note: Copy Project is a long running operation.
-Project record along with relevant attributes and many related entities are also copied.
-Given the long running nature of the operation, once copy is initiated, the target project page is locked for any further edits until the copy operation is completed.
+> Copy project is a long running operation.
+Project records, their relevant attributes, and many related entities are also copied.
+Because of the long running nature of the operation, after the copy starts, the target project page is locked for editing until the copy operation is complete.

 ## Work breakdown structure